Introduction

 -

-- You can take Government and G.M.O.U. buses from here which are good for a budget traveler.
+- You can take the Government and G.M.O.U.
+Buses from here are good for a budget traveler.

 - Shared taxis are available.

-- AIR services are also available throughout the journey which will take you direct to the Shri Kedarnath helipad.
+- AIR services are also available throughout the journey, which will take you directly to the Shri Kedarnath helipad.

 -